-ACC Basketball Preview And Prediction: Orange Among Teams Despperate For Wins
+ACC Basketball Preview And Prediction: Orange Among Teams Desperate For Wins

 Pittsburgh (15-12, 4-10) at Wake Forest (15-12, 6-9)

-This game features two teams going in opposite directions Wake Forest has lost three of four while Pitt has won three of four.
-There is a lot on the line for both games, including conference tournament seeding.
-The winner will also enhance its chances of earning a NCAA Tournament bid.
+This game features two teams going in opposite directions.
+Wake Forest has lost three of four while Pitt has won three of four.
+There is a lot on the line for both teams, including conference tournament seeding.
+The winner will also enhance its chances of earning an NCAA Tournament bid.

 Wake Forest is one of the worst defensive teams in the league as well as the country, ranking 292nd in scoring defense.
 The Demon Deacons have given up 80 or more points in nine of 10 games, which includes surrendering at least 90 in the last two games.
 On the bright side, the Deacons have a positive scoring margin in conference play due to a dynamic offense.

-Wake is led six-foot-10 sophomore John Collins, who is one of the best players in the conference.
+Wake is led by 6-foot-10 sophomore John Collins, who is one of the best players in the conference.
 Collins was named the ACC Player of the Week on Monday for his work over the last two games where he averaged 30 points and posted two double-doubles.
 He is nearly producing a double-double (18.9 points, 9.6 rebounds) while leading the league in shooting percentage (62.1) and ranking third in blocks (1.7).
 Bryant Crawford and Keyshawn Woods are also averaging double-figures, with 15.7 and 12.9 points, respectively.

 Pitt is playing its best basketball since starting the year 11-2.
 A big reason for the improvement is that the Panthers have put an emphasis on the defensive end.
-And they have gotten contributions from others besides their Big three — Michael Young, Jamel Artis and Cameron Johnson.
+And they have gotten contributions from others besides their Big three — Michael Young, Jamel Artis, and Cameron Johnson.

-Pitt, which is allowing over 76 points a game, has held their last five opponents under that total.
+Pitt, which is allowing over 76 points per game, has held their last five opponents under that total.

 Seniors Sheldon Jeter, who poured in a career-high 29 points in the Panthers upset of Florida State on Saturday, and Chris Jones have stepped up their play.
-Still, the Panthers are led by the Big three — who account for about 68 percent of the team’s scoring.
+Still, the Panthers are led by the big three — who account for about 68 percent of the team’s scoring.
 Young leads the conference with 20.2 points a game and Artis is third with 19.5.

 Prediction: Wake Forest 76, Pitt 70.

-[Primary Image by Nick Lisi/ AP Images]
+[Featured Image by Nick Lisi/AP Images]